vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 3.5 Model component

+The `Model` component is in charge of changing the data within the application.
+This includes information about decks, entries and statistics.
+The general overview of the structure diagram of the `Model` component is shown below.

 ![Structure of the Model Component](images/ModelClassDiagram.png)

 <p align="center"> Figure 7.
 Model component class relationship diagram

-Figure 7 shows a general overview of the model component.
 The diagram below will give more details about the word bank section of the model component.

 ![Structure of the Model Component](images/ModelWordBankDiagram.png)